Compare Car Insurance Quotes in Real-Time and Save.

 How Buying Cryptocurrency Can Impact Your Credit Score

-2. Charging crypto to a credit card increases your credit utilization ratio—the percentage of your available credit you're using.
-A higher ratio can negatively impact your score.
+2. Rising Credit Utilization: Charging a large crypto purchase to your card increases your credit utilization ratio.
+A higher ratio—the amount of credit you're using versus your total limit—can lower your credit score.

 More: